Karsoriya/House-Price-Prediction/README.md

 # House-Price-Prediction
 ---
 The "House Price Prediction" project is all about estimating house prices using machine learning.
-Using popular Python libraries like NumPy, Pandas, Scikit-learn, Matplotlib, Seaborn, and XGBoost, this project offers a complete workflow—from cleaning and exploring the data to building a model that can predict prices accurately.
+This project uses Python tools like NumPy, Pandas, Scikit-learn, Matplotlib, Seaborn, and XGBoost to clean the data, explore it, and build a model that can predict house prices.

 # License